 This is the cognitive distortion of “the facts” to make an event or an impulse less threatening.
 We do it often enough on a fairly conscious level when we provide ourselves with excuses.
 But for many people, with sensitive egos, making excuses comes so easy that they never are truly aware of it.
 In other words, many of us are quite prepared to believe our lies.

 So keep talking about incest in Eromanga-sensei because even if Masamune and Sagiri are truly blood related, nothing is going to change the fact that one year later (this can literally be less than a page of text in light novels), they can legally f*ck each other silly every day and night in their own home.
 And funniest of all; Japan’s culture partly accept it.
-The country is highly against public exhibition of intimacy so as long as it is indoors there will be no limit unless it becomes domestic violence, which there have been many cases (I’ll be talking in more detail about this in the next part).
+The country is highly against public exhibition of intimacy so as long as it is indoors there will be no limit unless it becomes domestic violence, which there have been many cases.
 All of the cute and fan service events shown in anime aren’t as bad as the actual story itself.

 Now, probably the last additional stage to your hatred emotions.
 It really shouldn’t have come this far, honestly.